 System Mode Read-only, lists the current mode of operation for the device.
-Choose the source the Modem uses to obtain its own IP settings for operation on the Ethernet LAN.
-By default the Modem's IP settings are set to Manual.
-Get LAN IP Address You may select External DHCP to use a DHCP server from outside the LAN.
-An external DHCP server will send DHCP settings through the WAN port.
-The external DHCP server may be part of the ISP's network.
-The remaining alternative, Internal DHCP Server is used to obtain IP settings from a DHCP server within the Ethernet LAN.
-The IP settings will sent through the LAN port.
 The IP address your computers use to identify the device's LAN port.
 LAN IP Address Note that the public IP address assigned to you by your ISP is not your LAN IP address.
 The public IP address identifies the WAN (ADSL) port on your Modem to the Internet.
 Type in the IP address for the Ethernet LAN interface.
 Default = 10.1.1.1 LAN Network Mask The LAN Network mask identifies which parts of the LAN IP Address refer to your network as a whole and which parts refer specifically to nodes on the network.
 Type in the Subnet Mask for the Ethernet LAN IP interface.
 Default = 255.0.0.0